 There is a series of points that can be discussed independent of the concrete physical implementation.
-Along with future progress in quantum control, the suggested protocol has enormous \textbf{development potential}: \begin{itemize} \item \textbf{Atom number:} The quantum state transfer rate in Eq.~\eqref{eq:transmissionFrequency} scales quadratically in the number of atoms $N_A$.
-It has been estimated that for fault-tolerant quantum computation $N_A =1000$ physical qubits in a highly entangled state are required.
-This would increase the transfer rate by a factor of $10^4$ compared to the estimate in Sec.~\ref{sec:transmissionRate}. \item \textbf{Transmission power:} The transfer rate is inversely proportional to the laser power $P$.
+Along with future progress in quantum control, the suggested protocol has enormous \textit{development potential}: \begin{itemize} \item \textit{Atom number.} The quantum state transfer rate in Eq.~\eqref{eq:transmissionFrequency} scales quadratically in the number of atoms $N_{\text{A} }$.
+It has been estimated that for fault-tolerant quantum computation $N_{\text{A}} =1000$ physical qubits in a highly entangled state are required.
+This would increase the transfer rate by a factor of $10^4$ compared to the estimate in Sec.~\ref{sec:transmissionRate}. \item \textit{Transmission power.} The transfer rate is inversely proportional to the laser power $P$.
 When Alice deamplifies the beam after interaction with her GHZ state prior to transmission by a factor of $\alpha $, the transfer rate can be increased by that factor $\alpha$.
 Bob must amplify the received signal before interaction with his GHZ state.
-Noiseless de-amplification and amplification can be implemented with additional atom ensembles which are prepared in Floquet states as discussed in Sec.~\ref{sec:multiModeJaynesCummings} and shown in Figs.~\ref{fig:MMJaynesCummings}(b) and \ref{fig:MMJaynesCummings}(d).
-This might enhance the transfer rate by an additional factor of $\alpha =10$. \end{itemize} Taking these points into account, the transfer rate will be on the order of $f \approx 10 \text{MHz}$, and thus commercially relevant.
-Compared to few-photon quantum protocols, the coherent-state protocol comes with a serious of \textbf{advantages}: \begin{itemize} \item \textbf{Distance dependence:} The transfer rate scales inverse proportional with the distance $d$.
+Noiseless deamplification and amplification can be implemented with additional atom ensembles which are prepared in Floquet states as discussed in Sec.~\ref{sec:FloquetStateAnalysis} and shown in Figs.~\ref{figCountingStatSketch}(b) and \ref{fig:benchmarkTwoModeRabiFloquetState}(a).
+This might enhance the transfer rate by an additional factor of $\alpha =10$. \item \textit{Number squeezing.} According to Eq.~\eqref{eq:transmissionFrequency}, the transfer frequency scales linearly with the number squeezing parameter $\mathcal S$.
+Moreover, a moderate $\mathcal S$ also minimizes the shot-noise entanglement discussed in Sec.~\ref{sec:rabiModel}.
+We consider a number squeezing of $\mathcal S=0.1$ for the following estimation. \end{itemize} Taking these points into account, the transfer rate will be on the order of $f \approx 100 \text{MHz}$, and thus commercially relevant.
+Compared to few-photon quantum protocols, the coherent-state protocol comes with a serious of \textit{advantages}: \begin{itemize} \item \textit{Distance dependence.} The transfer rate scales inverse proportional with the distance $d$.
 This is a more favorable scaling than for few-photon protocols whose quantum state transfer rate typically decrease exponentially due to intensive postselection in quantum repeaters~\cite{Sangouard2011}.